Revised: 1April 2014 (WZTM updated)

 Specialist clothing: Rain coats are available for inclement weather, as are overalls for dirty work.
 Lab coats are mandatory in the laboratory and are available hanging on the hooks by the laboratory door.
 Headwear is covered in the section on PPE (personal protective equipment).

 Sunscreen is required on exposed areas when working outside.

 Changed work practices

-Safety notes are attached to specific work instructions and to the sampling plans for specific projects.
+Safety notes are attached to specific work instructions and to the Field Sampling Plans for specific projects.
 Most fall into two classes: chemical awareness and remote area safety.
 Remote work is work conducted away from the St Kilda site.
 Check for safety notes in the work instruction or sampling plan, prior to starting work.

 Remote area safety: Monitoring programs and sampling plans contain contact and safety details for specific sites.
 They are written prior to engaging in fieldwork.
 The plan should address all safety issues identified as likely to occur for that project.
 The plan should include details of any required check-ins and emergency contacts.

 Ensure you are familiar with the site requirements as outlined in any monitoring program or sampling plan you are following.
 Where no monitoring program or sampling plan exists, follow the advice provided in the field advice instruction.
 Make sure you carry the appropriate field equipment.
 Remember that the advice and equipment lists are not comprehensive, they are indicative.
 Analyse your project to ensure you have considered all safety aspects.

 The main safety issue in remote areas is accessing help.
 Ensure you have adequate communication facilities and/or are carrying an emergency GPS messenger if working remotely.
 Notify the senior consultant of your destination and estimated arrival time.
 Working with other people reduces risk considerably, however this is not always possible.
 While in some remote conditions in the day time it may be necessary to work alone, you may not work alone at night in remote conditions.